NejRemeslnici/dump-cleaner/README.md

 See the **dedicated page** for the individual steps documentation.

-Optionally, under the `keep_same_conditions` property, Conditions (see below) for ignoring the cleanup of the given cleanup type may be given.
+Optionally, under the `keep_same_conditions` property, [conditions](#keep_same_conditions) for ignoring the cleanup of the given cleanup type may be given.
 If they evaluate to true for the currently processed field value, it’s cleanup is skipped and the original value is returned.

 Finally, the optional `ignore_keep_same_record_conditions` property may be set to true to indicate that current field value should be always cleaned, even if the `keep_same_conditions` were used for the whole record at the `cleanup_table` level.

+### `keep_same_conditions`

+The `keep_same_conditions` property may define a list of conditions that will prevent cleaning up the given field or record.
+Each condition is a hash that consists of the following properties:

+- `column` - defines the column in the table that the condition should take the field’s value from (this is useful only when using the `keep_same_conditions` under the [`cleanup_tables`](#cleanup_tables) configuration key whereas in the `cleanup_types` context the column is implied),
+- `condition` - specifies the operator or function that the condition should evaluate; currently supported values here are:
+  - `eq` - tests with `==`
+  - `ne` - tests with `!=`
+  - `start_with` - tests strings with the [`start_with?` method](https://ruby-doc.org/3.3.2/String.html#method-i-start_with-3F)
+  - `end_with` - tests strings with the [`end_with?` method](https://ruby-doc.org/3.3.2/String.html#method-i-end_with-3F)
+  - `non_zero` - converts the value to an integer and tests if it is different from zero,
+- `value` - the value to evaluate the condition against (some operators may not use a value, such as `non_zero`).

+If multiple conditions are specified, they are logically OR-ed, i.e. if _any_ of the conditions yields true, the whole statement yields true and the record or field cleaning is skipped.

 ## Development